manjuv1/Test/README.md

 `docker exec -it redpanda-automation-server supervisorctl start dhcpd`

+#### 5.0.0 netcommon ansible collection incompatible with enterprise sonic 2.0.0

-The latest version of netcomm ansible collection is not compatible with enterprise sonic ansible collection.
-This will be fixed in enterprise sonic.
-As a workaround, issue below commands to download specific 4.1.0 version of netcomm ansible collection.
+The netcommon ansible collection 5.0.0 is not compatible with enterprise sonic ansible collection 2.0.0.
+This incompatibility will be fixed in enterprise sonic.
+As a workaround, issue below commands to download specific 4.1.0 version of netcommon ansible collection.

 ```
 docker-compose-files/redpanda.sh run rm -rf /root/.ansible/collections/ansible_collections/ansible/netcommon